catseye/Robin/doc/Static_Analysis.markdown

 Robin's Approach to Static Analysis
 ===================================

 This document is a draft.
+It contains a bunch of not-necessarily well-integrated notes on how Robin approaches the problem of static analysis.

 Static Analysis
 ---------------